Sing Deborah Hudson

 Deborah Hudson (BA Hons LTCL) is an accomplished singer and teacher.

-Deborah also teaches other singing teachers as well as Yoga teachers and other professionals who work with the body.
-A trained Mindfulness Coach, she uses mindfulness techniques in her teaching to help those suffering performance anxiety and is a trained Havening Practitioner.
+Deborah teaches other singing teachers and other professionals who work with the body.
 She is constantly renewing and adding techniques to her repertoire so that her teaching is always fresh and up-to-date.
 She continues her own singing training.
 There is always something more to learn and to pass on.

 Performance Experience

 Her own performance experience is wide, having sung in recital, opera, operetta and oratorio as well as session singing (rock).
-She has sung improvised songs in concert and internationally for meditation workshops both unaccompanied and with drums.
-She speaks fluent French and sings in English, French, German, Italian, Russian and Spanish.
+This includes improvised songs in concert and internationally for meditation workshops both unaccompanied and with drums.
+Deborah speaks fluent French and sings in English, French, German, Italian, Russian and Spanish.
 She has conducted choirs and small ensembles, always emphasising the individuality of performers’ voices as they join together to make music.

-Deborah Hudson is a member of the Incorporated Society of Musicians, The Association of English Speakers and Singers, the British Voice Association and an Associate of The British Laryngological Association.
-She also supports Freemuse, an organisation to promote freedom of expression for all musicians.
+Relevant memberships include the Incorporated Society of Musicians, the British Voice Association and Freemuse, an organisation to promote freedom of expression for all musicians.

 Singing for Beginners Book

-Deborah’s well reviewed little book on how how to sing for real beginners, Sing Your Heart Out, illustrated by the late and lovely, brilliant cartoonist Tony Husband, is available in music stores and online.
+Deborah’s well reviewed little book on how how to sing for real beginners, Sing Your Heart Out, Published by Schotts and illustrated by the late and lovely cartoonist Tony Husband, is available in music stores and online.
 Click here to read more and for additional links.

 Writing: Reviews, Articles and Shows